sbt/sbt/src/sphinx/Detailed-Topics/Launcher.rst

 As mentioned above, there are a few options to actually run the application.
 The first involves providing a modified jar for download.
-The second two require providing a configuration file for download.
+The second requires providing a configuration file for download.

--  Replace the /sbt/sbt.boot.properties file in the launcher jar and distribute the modified jar.
+-  Replace the `/sbt/sbt.boot.properties` file in the launcher's jar and distribute the modified jar.
 The user would need a script to run `java -jar your-launcher.jar arg1 arg2 ...`.
--  The user downloads the launcher jar and you provide the configuration file.
+-  A user downloads the launcher's jar and you provide the configuration file.

    -  The user needs to run `java -Dsbt.boot.properties=your.boot.properties -jar launcher.jar`.
-   -  The user already has a script to run the launcher (call it 'launch').
-The user needs to run `launch @your.boot.properties your-arg-1 your-arg-2`
+   -  The user already has a script to run the launcher (call it `launch`) so she needs to run `launch @your.boot.properties your-arg-1 your-arg-2`